hydrogenbond007/Encrypted-mempool/intro.md

 Choose a homomorphic encryption scheme: To implement an [encrypted mempool](https://www.youtube.com/watch?v=fHDjgFcha0M&list=WL&index=1)  on Solana, you will first need to choose a homomorphic encryption scheme that is well-suited to the types of computations that will be performed on the encrypted data.
 Some possible options include the Paillier cryptosystem, the BGV scheme, or the CKKS scheme.

 Encrypt transactions as they are added to the mempool: When a transaction is submitted to the mempool, it should be encrypted using the chosen homomorphic encryption scheme.
-This will require generating a public key that can be used to encrypt the transaction.
+This will require generating a public key that can be used to encrypt the transaction or a system of decentralized sequencer could use [this](https://0x0000.app/2023/01/22/solana-accounts-db.html)

 Store the encrypted transactions in a database: Encrypted transactions should be stored in a database that is optimized for efficient search and retrieval.
 Solana's built-in database, called "RocksDB", may be suitable for this purpose.